 Although the course will be fiction focused, writers of creative nonfiction, micro essays, prose poetry (and everything in between) are all welcome.
 We will look to classic and contemporary pieces for inspiration and dive into myths, folktales, parables and more.

 Class time will be devoted to writing exercises as well as workshop and craft discussions.
 Students should be prepared to compose 1-3 pages per week on their own.

 Michael Jeffrey Lee’s first collection, Something in My Eye, received the Mary McCarthy Prize and was published by Sarabande.
-His second collection, The Burned-out House, is forthcoming in 2023 from Spurl Editions.
+His second collection, My Worst Ideas, is forthcoming in 2023 from Spurl Editions.
 His stories have appeared in N+1, BOMB, The Rupture, and The Southern Review, among others.
 He has taught fiction at Tulane University, the University of Louisiana, and New Orleans Center for the Creative Arts (NOCCA).
 He was the recipient of the Yale Educator Award for his work at NOCCA, and a research fellowship from the Senatsverwaltung für Kultur und Europa, Berlin.
 He is also the vocalist for Budokan Boys.

 Michael’s workshop was a shot in the arm!
 Inspiring, wide-ranging, serious fun.
 Highly Recommended!

 Michael’s flash fiction course was a revelation.
 The in-class exercises and craft discussions, the thoughtfully selected readings, the style of workshop and the flash format all work together perfectly to generate creativity.
 The class inspired me to experiment, invent and take creative risks in fiction in ways I hadn’t been able to before.
 The most helpful writing course I’ve ever taken.